-I'm shocking no one reading these by writing that people love to laugh.
+I'm shocking no one reading this by writing that people love to laugh.
 No matter where you go, laughter reigns supreme as one of the most important and influential social and behavioral catalysts.
 When we laugh we feel the most at ease, the most connected with the people around us, and the most comforted in times of hardship.
 Countless psychological studies suggest that humor is a valuable social bonding mechanism and a powerful way to diffuse tension, gain intimacy, and buffer stress.

 No matter where you go, laughter reigns supreme as one of the most important and influential social and behavioral catalysts.

 Humor as a Tool for Social Bonding

 Have you ever noticed how you’re more likely to laugh in groups than when you’re alone?
 No, this isn’t a case of you trying to fit in with your cohorts, according to Robert R Provine, professor of neurobiology and psychology at the University of Maryland.
 He explains that laughter is a legitimate form of communication, now used primarily to show emotion and intention between people in similar social situations.
 The ability to facilitate laugher, or at least make someone crack a disarming grin, can help forge significant emotional and behavioral bonds between people.
 The formation of these bonds helps build positive relationships in a multitude of ways, as it promotes trust, imbues a sense of togetherness, and, perhaps most importantly, makes the one telling the joke more likable.